Aquilent/drug-adverse-event-browser/doc/05_Development/RunningThePrototypeLocally.md

 # Introduction
-This page describes how to download and run the drug-adverse-event-browser on your local machine using Vagrant and Oracle VirtualBox
+This page describes how to download and run the Drug Reaction Finder (previously known as the drug-adverse-event-browser) on your local machine using Vagrant and Oracle VirtualBox

 # Description
 Vagrant is a tool that can be used to provision virtual machines via a Ruby configuration file.
 It can provision VirtualBox, VMWare and AWS virtual machine.
 Vagrant makes it extremely simple to create, configure destroy, and recreate virtual machines.
 Vagrant configuration includes network settings and mounting of local directories to the VM.
 All of this configuration is handled via the configuration text file, the Vagrantfile.
 Using a text file enables versioning and sharing of your VM configuration.